PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Experiments

 As shown in Fig.~\ref{fig.generated_airway_shape}, we decode shapes at $\mu$ and $\mu \pm 2\sigma$ and report the corresponding airway volumes.
 Almost all subjects with complete airways fall within this range, validating that both the mean trajectory and temporal uncertainty learned by \texttt{PRISM} are reasonable for clinical data.

 \paragraph{Personalized Shape Prediction.}

-Given a shape at time $t$, we predict its future development by estimating the intrinsic time $\hat{\tau}$ and propagating forward along the learned trajectory as Eq.~\eqref{eq.long_pred}.
-For baselines, we optimize a global $\hat{\tau}$ at test time; for \texttt{PRISM}, we use the pointwise estimate from the inverse encoder.
-As shown in Tab.~\ref{tab:longitudinal}, \texttt{PRISM} outperforms the baselines across all simulated datasets (Starman (G\&L), ANNY), demonstrating that accurate local time estimation enables reliable shape forecasting.
-On the airway dataset, NAISR performs slightly better, possibly due to its more accurate global time estimation (see Tab.~\ref{tab:time_estimation}).
+Given a shape at time $t$, we predict its future evolution by estimating the intrinsic time $\hat{\tau}$ and propagating it forward along the learned trajectory following Eq.~\eqref{eq.long_pred}.
+For the baselines, a global $\hat{\tau}$ is optimized at test time, whereas \texttt{PRISM} leverages pointwise estimates directly from the inverse encoder.
+As shown in Tab.~\ref{tab:longitudinal}, \texttt{PRISM} performs best on longitudinal prediction.
+This task requires extrapolating each subject forward in time, where A-SDF---which maps covariates to signed-distance values without a geometric prior---degrades sharply beyond its training range, whereas template-based deformable representations (NAISR, \texttt{PRISM}) remain bounded.

-\paragraph{OOD Detection}
+\paragraph{OOD Detection.}

 As shown in Tab.~\ref{tab.ood}, \texttt{PRISM} with local scoring substantially outperforms all global-time methods.
 Notably, \texttt{PRISM} (Global) underperforms NAISR, yet \texttt{PRISM} (Local) achieves the best results.
-This highlights the limitation of global approaches: airway size varies across individuals due to body size and sex, so absolute size alone is unreliable for detecting pathology.
+This highlights a limitation of global approaches: airway development varies across individuals, anatomical locations, and time, which a single global rate cannot capture.
 Local estimates detect deviations within each subject's own anatomy, avoiding inter-individual confounds.
 More details about baseline adaptions for OOD is available in Appendix~\ref{app.adap}.